 - A final warning message would appear.
 Click Yes to continue.

 - The restore would take some time and also creates a new restore point automatically so that you can undo this restore anytime.

-The above free in-built Windows features would work only if you have already enabled the features before losing your data.
+The above free in-built Windows features would work only if you have already enabled the features before losing your data and turned ON the system protection.
 The files lost due to re-installation of Windows can be or cannot be recovered using the above solutions.
 Hence, there is no certainty or reliability of Windows data recovery.

 At such condition where data is not successfully recovered after utilizing Windows Backup File History or System Restore facilities, the ultimate solution would be trying a third-party Windows recovery tool.